Rio Saputro

-Muhammad Rio Saputro (born Jepara, 7 December 1995) is Indonesian professional footballer who plays as a centre-back.
+Muhammad Rio Saputro (born Jepara, 7 December 1995) is an Indonesian professional footballer who plays as a centre-back for Championship club PSPS Pekanbaru.

 Club career

 In the middle of season of 2016 Indonesia Soccer Championship B, Rio joined PSIS Semarang from rival club, Persijap Jepara.
 He play his debut against Persekap Pasuruan with score 3-1 for PSIS Semarang.
 Rio failed to bring PSIS Semarang a quarter final in 2016 but success send PSIS Semarang to Liga 1 Indonesia one year later.